cpcdoy/cpcdoy.github.io/content/articles/cv/tp-3.md

 Ok, we went quite deep in the theory, but we're finally at the implementation phase.
 Let's train a model to generate some images!

-First, clone the repository found [here](https://github.com/cpcdoy/dl_practical_work) and you'll find many helper files in the `practical_work_3_ddpm/` folder and you will be using the helper functions in there and importing them in your notebook, or in your Python files, up to you.
+First, clone the repository found [here](https://github.com/cpcdoy/dl_practical_work) and you'll find many helper files in the `practical_work_3_ddpm/` folder and you will be using the the provided notebook in which you will complete functions by following the exercises.

 ### Loading and Process the Dataset